 In this section

-Extravasation may occur due to either the cannula piercing the vessel wall or from distal venous occlusion causing backpressure within the vessel.
-Literature suggests up to 11% of infants and children admitted to hospital will experience extravasation of an intravenous infusion.
-A small but significant proportion of
+Extravasation may occur due to either the cannula piercing the vessel wall or from increased venous pressure that causes leakage around the original venepuncture site.
+Literature suggests up to 11% of paediatric patients and up to 70% of neonates receiving intravenous therapy will experience extravasation of an intravenous infusion.

 Intravenous pumps do not always alert staff to an extravasation injury in progress.
-Limiting the pump cycle to one hour may minimise the extent of tissue damage from extravasation providing the entry site is observed concurrently.
-Nursing vigilance is the key to avoiding or minimising injury.
+Limiting the pump cycle to one hour may minimise the extent of tissue damage from extravasation by triggering a reminder to inspect the insertion site and limb for signs of extravasation.
+Nursing vigilance along with prompt recognition and management is the key to avoiding or minimising injury.

-The evidence table for this guideline can be found
+The evidence table for this guideline can be viewed here.

 Please remember to read the

-and approved by the Nursing Clinical Effectiveness Committee.
-Updated May 2016.
+The development of this nursing guideline was coordinated by Aaliya Fanham, Registered Nurse, Butterfly, and approved by the Nursing Clinical Effectiveness Committee.
+Updated January 2020.